bolst/obsidian/nbolt-obs/COMP-3300/Ch.3 Processes.md

 Once a process executes its last statement, it asks the operating system to delete it using the `exit()` system call.
 This returns the status data from the child to parent (via `wait()`) and its resources are deallocated by the OS.

+The parent can also terminate the execution of child processes with `abort()`.
+This may happen because the child has exceeded allocated resources, the task is no longer required, etc.

 ## Interprocess Communication